 To verify compliance, the Board conducts random CE audits.
 The Board audits a percentage (typically 5-15%) of its license renewals by randomly selecting licensees and requiring them to prove their compliance with CE requirements.
-The Board recognizes and utilizes the Association of Regulatory Boards in Optometry's Online Optometric Education (OE) Tracker system as proof of CE course attendance (CCR § 1536(h)).
+The Board recognizes and utilizes the Association of Regulatory Boards in Optometry's Online Optometric Education (OE) Tracker system as proof of c.
+What are consequences for failing a CE audit?

+CE course attendance (CCR § 1536(h)).
 Proof of all other CE attendance must be submitted to the Board.
 The Board began conducting random CE audits in December 2009; however, due to staffing issues, and time constraints, CE audits have not been consistently conducted.
 Currently, the CE audits are conducted by an Enforcement Analyst with the assistance of an Office Technician.